Introduction

 Expansion Joints:

 Expansion joints are integral to controlling movement in brick veneer walls.
 They allow the masonry to expand and contract without causing damage.
 The placement of expansion joints is determined by the length and height of the wall, as well as environmental factors such as temperature and moisture levels.
-Typically, expansion joints are placed every 6 to 9 meters along the wall, but this can vary depending on the specific requirements of the project.
+Typically, expansion joints are placed every 6 to 9 metres along the wall, but this can vary depending on the specific requirements of the project.
 Your structural engineer typically locates expansion and articulation joints (shown on the site and soil test data) and they will be shown on your floor plan and elevations.

 Articulation Joints: